some-username-here1/OpenPDN/README.md

 For information on building Paint.NET, refer to src/readme.txt

 ## Directory Layout

-* ../extras
+* extras/

 Contains other stuff related to Paint.NET.

-* ../src
+* src/

-All source and other files necessary for building Paint.NET.
+All source-code and other files necessary for building Paint.NET.

 ## License
 See _src/Resources/Files/License.txt_